-As discussed in Note 1 to the financial statements, the financial statements present only the Regional Transportation Authority Pension Plan and do not purport to, and do not, present fairly the financial position of the Regional Transportation Authority as of December 31, 2021, the changes in its financial position or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements present only the Regional Transportation Authority Pension Plan and do not purport to, and do not, present fairly the financial position of the Regional Transportation Authority as of December 31, 2022, the changes in its financial position or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.